SMZR 32x225 / N52 - magnetic roller

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.

 The strong magnetic field generated by neodymium magnets can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
 They can also damage videos, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets away from these electronic devices.
+Do not forget to keep neodymium magnets at a safe distance from these electronic devices.

-In order to illustrate why neodymium magnets are so dangerous, see the article - How dangerous are strong neodymium magnets?.
+So you are aware of why neodymium magnets are so dangerous, see the article titled How dangerous are very powerful neodymium magnets?.